Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_headers.md

 >
 > You can share headers between several api interfaces by configuring fluent options at registry common level.

+##### Storing headers

+By storing headers, Apizr will set it at request time only if keys match from Headers attribute decoration.
+It lets you provide values once fluently at register time, but apply it only where you actually decided to put the Headers attribute with the same key.

+>[!WARNING]
+>
+> Don't forget to design your api interfaces with key matching headers (see Designing tab).

-If you [designed your api interfaces](#tab/tabid-design) with key matching headers, don't forget to provide its values to Apizr with the `Store` registration mode:
+To store values for further headers attribute key match use, you have to tell it to Apizr by registering it with the `Store` registration mode:
 ```csharp
 // expression factory configuration
 options => options.WithHeaders(settingsService, [settings => settings.Header1,